pbruvoll/tekkendocs/README.md

 # Welcome to TekkenDocs!

 The app is deployed at [tekkendocs.com](https://tekkendocs.com).
-Tekken docs gathers frame data and learning resource for the video game Tekken
+Tekken docs gathers frame data and learning resources for the video game Tekken.

 ## Development

-The application is built with Remix, so follows their standard for developing and.
-First run install to install all dependencies.
+The application is built with Remix, so follows their development standards.
+First run `npm install` to install all dependencies.

 ```sh
 npm install